 If you have done any pickling, you know that you typically boil your brine prior to adding it and what you are pickling to the jars.
 In this case, the brine is not boiled.

-I find that the hot brine tends to soften the strawberries just enough to affect the texture in a way that I don’t personally like.
+I find that the hot brine tends to cook the strawberries just enough to affect the texture in a way that I don’t personally like.
 Technically, it’s not necessary to boil a brine when quick pickling.
 I just find that this recipe in particular yields a better result not boiling it.

 What To Do With Pickled Strawberries